 - 12. When the patient is not conveyed the second white copy of the PRF must be handed to the patient or carer. - 13.
 A written record must be made on the PRF of the advice that the crew have given the patient regarding their condition, including a recommendation where appropriate that the patient allow the crew to convey them to hospital or utilise an alternative pathway. - 14.
 The crew must ensure that the patient or carer has been advised of how to proceed should they wish to be conveyed to hospital at a later time.
 This information must also be noted on the PRF. - 15.
 When the patient is not conveyed, the patient must be asked to sign the PRF indicating that they have understood the advice given to them.
 If the patient is unable to sign, then a responsible adult may sign on their behalf and a note of this made on the PRF.
 If the patient is a young child, the parent/guardian may sign, indicating their parental responsibility. - 16.
-The white and yellow copies of the PRF must be placed in the designated box by the end of each shift. - 17.
+The white copy of the PRF must be placed in the designated box by the end of each shift. - 17.
 Following calls where there is no patient, the second white copy must be placed in the designated box by the end of the shift with the first white and yellow copy. - 18.
 Administrative staff on station must ensure that all PRFs are accounted for against the LA1. - 19.
-The yellow copies are passed to the Team Leaders / ECP Coordinators who select PRFs for quality assurance / clinical performance indicator checks.
-The selected PRFs must remain secure in accordance with section 2.9 of this procedure whilst they are being used by the Team Leaders / ECP Coordinators, then when yellow copies are no longer required they must be disposed of in accordance with section 1.4 of this procedure. - 20.
-The white copies of the PRFs should be open and batched by date. - 21.
+The white copies of the PRFs should be open and batched by date. - 20.
 Continuation sheets, additional forms, separate notes, ECG traces, etc. must include references to allow the information to be matched with the appropriate PRF.
 The reference must include all of the following; Date, CAD, Call sign and PRF ID.
-The additional paperwork must NOT be attached to the PRF but filed behind the corresponding PRF. - 22.
+The additional paperwork must NOT be attached to the PRF but filed behind the corresponding PRF. - 21.
 Each day's forms must be placed in a secure bag, sealed with a white numbered seal and placed in the internal post box.
 A record of the seal number and PRF batch dates must also be placed in the bag.
-Sealed bags will be collected by equipment support personnel, the seal number recorded on the running sheet, and taken to the Logistics
+Sealed bags will be collected by equipment support personnel, the seal number recorded on the running sheet, and taken to the Logistics Support Unit where they are placed in secure, sealed containers for onward transmission to Management Information. - 22.
+Retention and Disposal: It is the responsibility of the Deputy Head of Management Information to ensure that: - Original forms are scanned as images onto a centrally controlled server and automatically backed up every day through internal IT services.